-Many self builders choose to hand the planning application over to their chosen professional entirely, as he or she will be better-placed to understand the intricacies of local planning policy and present a well-considered application based on that.
+Many self builders and renovators choose to hand the planning application over to their chosen professional entirely, as they will be better placed to understand the intricacies of local planning policy and present a well-considered application based on that.
 You can find a RIBA-chartered architect in your area here.

 Enlist an architect or designer to create documents for your application.
 Image: Akira Kaelyn / Shutterstock